(This is a summary of information contained in the Special Educational Needs Policy.)

 For information about arrangements and reasonable provision for pupils with a disability or learning difficulty and enrolment to the school, please contact the Headmistress’s P.A.
 Mrs A Faulkner

-MidYIS tests, which measure verbal, non-verbal and quantitative ability, are administered by the school during the autumn term.
+In the senior school, at Key Stage 3 and 4 pupils are screened using the MidYIS test which measure verbal, non-verbal and quantitative ability, are administered by the school during the autumn term.

-Study Skills support is offered on a 1:1 basis, as part of the PSHE programme, as a current subject option at Key Stage 4 and within the Sixth Form General Studies programme.
+Study Skills support is offered as part of the PSHE programme, at Key Stage 4 as a subject option and as part of the Sixth Form General Studies programme.

 Examination Access Arrangements

 Exam Access Arrangements are governed by the exam regulatory body, JCQ who set the eligibility criteria for all pupils.
 In order for an application for Exam Access Arrangements to be made, pupils must have an Educational Psychologist/Specialist Assessors report with standard test scores that meet the JCQ requirements for each arrangement.
 For GCE and A Level examinations these tests must be carried out no earlier than May of Year 9.
 Tests can be organised through school with our in-school assessor or through an Independent Educational Psychologist.